NaikwadeVaishnavi/Scientific-Calculator-in-C/README.md

 # 🔢 Scientific Calculator 💡

 A modern, browser-based scientific calculator built with a **C backend** and a sleek **HTML/CSS/JS frontend** — connected seamlessly using **Python's built-in CGI server**.
-💻 No XAMPP, no external servers — just fast native C performance in your browser.

 ---
 ## 🧠 Technologies Used